uwmadisoncals/cals-main-plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.9.5 - 25 July 2017 =
+* Fixed icon field selection.
+* TinyMCE field is initialized when quicktags is selected.
+* Autocomplete field only initialized once.
+* Posts field sanitization handles multiple post types.

+= 1.9.4 - 24 July 2017 =
+* Using new Editor JS API for TinyMCE field.
+* Carousel: apply static position on `.overlay`.
+* Layout Slider: Add ability to set Background image to Title and spaced the code.
+* Add capabilities check to widget activation action.
+* Testimonial: Corrected typo in description and corrected formatting.
+* Enabling translation for "From:" in contact mail.

 = 1.9.3 - 3 July 2017 =
 * Editor: Fix settings form label.